KJM110 Organic Chemistry

 Knowledge in chemistry is vital for the understanding of the basic principles behind sustainability and climate as defined by UN Sustainable development goals 1, 2, 3, 4, 6, 7, 9, 11, 12, 13, 14 & 15.

-Lectures starts in august and will continue throughout the fall parallell.
+Lectures start with a review of the most basic concepts and continue throughout the entire autumn term.
 The teacher will go through calculation exercises.
 Quiz questions can be found on Canvas for each laboratory exercise and has to be taken prior to the exercise day (compulsory).
 Work in the lab is mandatory.
 Teaching assistants offer help in connection with the writing of laboratory reports and the solving of calculation exercises.

 Learning outcome